willGuimont/willGuimont.github.io/_posts/2024-03-25-obsidian-android-alternative.md

 12. Browse to the repository you copied from your computer
 13. You should now be able to `pull` from MGit
 14. Your Obsidian vault is now synced using Git!
+15. (Optional) If you want to also be able to manage the repository from Termux, run the command `git config --global --add safe.directory ~/storage/shared/path/to/repo`